zxl634/configurable-date-input-polyfill/README.md

 * Easily Stylable.
 [These are the default styles](https://github.com/KreutzerCode/configurable-date-input-polyfill/blob/master/configurable-date-input-polyfill.scss), which you may override with your own.
-* Accessibility friendly with Keyboard Shortcuts. `Esc` will hide the datepicker. `Up/Down` will increment/decrement the date by one day.
+* Accessibility friendly with Keyboard Shortcuts.
+Full arrow controls `Up/Down/Left/Right` to increment/decrement the selected date.
+`Esc` to hide the datepicker.
 * Easy Localization.
 Specify the datepicker's locale by setting the `lang` attribute of the `input` element.
 The Localisation is easy to extend with own items.
 * Configure display format at will.
 Specify the display format by setting either the